Petar Skansi: 1982–83: winning Saporta Cup, falling short in Italian League again

 Ahead of the 1982–83 season, on Skansi's insistence, Scavolini Pesaro management signed 28-year-old center Željko Jerkov, another compatriot Skansi knew well from the Yugoslav national team as well as from Jugoplastika.
-With a formidable looking starting five of Kićanović, Sylvester, Ponzoni, Magnifico, and Jerkov, as well as the previous season's experience, the goal of winning the league was now even more of an objective than the year before.
+With a starting five of Kićanović, Sylvester, Ponzoni, Magnifico, and Jerkov, as well as the previous season's experience, the goal was winning the league.

 The Italian league expanded to 16 teams and Scavolini finished the regular season with a 21–9 record, placing third on the table.

 They simultaneously competed in the 1982–83 FIBA European Cup Winners' Cup, winning it in March 1983 in Palma de Mallorca versus ASVEL.

 The league playoffs began versus the sixth seed Auxilium Torino at the quarterfinal stage with Scavolini progressing fairly comfortably 2–1, winning both home games dominantly.
 The semifinals brought their nemesis Billy Milano, which had the home court advantage this time due to placing higher in the regular season than Scavolini.
 Billy won its opening home game by a big margin, before Scavolini responded with a large win of their own in Pesaro.
 The deciding game in Milan was never in doubt, as Olimpia routed Scavolini by a 14-point margin – a major disappointment for the Pesaro team.

 As a direct consequence of falling to win the Italian league, both big name foreign signings, Kićanović and Jerkov, were not retained, while head coach Skansi initially survived, but he then got fired only one game into the 1983–84 league season.